FAQ’s when Arrested for Drugs in Your Car in New Jersey

 How serious is a drug possession charge from a vehicle search?

 The seriousness of drug possession charges in New Jersey depend on the type of drug involved and how much of the substance is found.
 New Jersey classifies controlled dangerous substances (CDS) according to their potential for abuse, physical dependence, and possible acceptable use in medical treatment.
 Each controlled substance is classified within the New Jersey Drug Schedules.
-The drug’s specific classification as Schedule I, II, III, IV, or V determines the severity of a drug possession charge under N.J.S.A.
+The drug’s specific classification as Schedule I, II, III, IV, or V and the amount determines the severity of a drug possession charge under N.J.S.A.
 2C:35-10.

 Most drug possession charges are graded as third degree crimes punishable by between 3 and 5 years in prison and a maximum fine of $35,000.
 Under New Jersey law, possession of any Schedule I, II, III, or IV controlled dangerous substance is a third degree crime.
 Drugs in Schedules I through IV include heroin, cocaine, Oxycontin, Percocet, Ritalin, Ecstasy, methamphetamine, and LSD.
 Possession of a Schedule V drug, which includes substances with small amounts of codeine and other pain medications, is considered a fourth degree crime.
 A fourth degree drug charge carries up to 18 months in NJ state prison and a fine of up to $15,000.